holyaustin/SoldierAntColony/README.md

 ## Description

 This project implements the bionature's attack exhbited by one of the smallest creatures on planet earth.
-The soldier ant lives in colonies and attacks other colonies or any where there is food for survival.
-The Concept of this game is made as simple as possible to enable even a novice understand how to play the game.
+The soldier ant lives in colonies and attacks other colonies or anywhere there is food for survival.
+To the game, you have to have a game character in your wallet address otherwise, you mint one from the marketplace.
+Once you have a soldier ant character, you proceed to the battleground where you combat ZANT the repellant for food.
+If you defeat ZANT, your colony goes with the food.
+You are also rewarded with NFT (Token reward will be integrated later) The Concept of this game is made as simple as possible to enable even a novice to understand how to play the game.

 ## How to run this project locally
 Try running some of the following tasks: